 - Transfagarasan Road Trip – visit one of the highest roads in Romania and enjoy the natural beauty + castles.
 Visit Curtea de Arges Monastery, Poenari Castle, Vidraru Dam and hike around Balea Lake.

 - Constanta and Mamaia (Black Sea area) – this tour is perfect for those who do not have enough time to spend on the famous beaches of the Black Sea.

 Love cobbled streets that are lined with open-air cafes?
 You’re going to LOVE Bucharest’s Old Town.
-This is the first place the city where I walked aimlessly right after I arrived.
-A walking tour in Bucharest’s old town is one of the best things to do in Romania.
+This is the first place in the city where I walked aimlessly right after I arrived.
+A walking tour of Bucharest’s old town is one of the best things to do in Romania.

-As you walk around the old town, you will see how it livens up as the sun starts to set.
-The streets are full of people – students from the nearby Bucharest University, younger generation of Bucharest’s residents and travelers from all over the world.
+As you walk around the old town, you will see how it lights up as the sun starts to set.
+The streets are full of people – students from the nearby Bucharest University, the younger generation of Bucharest’s residents, and travelers from all over the world.

-There are performers, buskers with a backdrop of old buildings.
+There are performers, and buskers with a backdrop of old buildings.

 At a distance, you will see an impressive colonial-style building that stretches really wide.
 As you walk closer, you will be shocked to see that it is not a place to visit but is actually a bank – Cec Bank.

 Bucharest’s Old Town kind of reminded me of Bangkok’s Khao San Road because the streets were lined with endless open-air bars.